Communication is important in any relationship.

 There are many factors that contribute to a successful long-term relationship.
 Among these, however, maintaining intimacy through both physical touch and conversation stand as the most relevant to long-term happiness and growth as a couple.

 This does not need to spell the end of a relationship, though.
-In fact, by understanding the art of intimate conversations, including what facilitates them and what impedes them, as well as using some basic tools and conversation starters, you can achieve a greater level of intimacy in your relationship no matter how long you have been a couple.
-[Related: The Secret to Creating Real Intimacy With Your Spouse]
+In fact, by understanding the art of intimate conversations, including what facilitates them and what impedes them, as well as using some basic tools and conversation starters, you can build a deeper bond with your partner no matter how long you have been a couple.

 Facilitators and Disruptors: The Key Elements of an Intimate Conversation